Many educators know the amazing facts and stories surrounding Finland and their education system.

 What he found amazed him, causing him to reconsider many of his assumptions about the educational system he had grown up with in the United States.

 His discoveries eventually led to a blog, Taught by Finland, and a book, “Teach Like Finland: 33 Simple Strategies for Joyful Classrooms.”

 How, you may ask, does this apply to homeschoolers?
 Well, we’re glad you asked!

 We found at least 10 recommendations in this book that can apply to home-based educators just as well as (if not more so than) those teaching a traditional classroom.

 1. Well-being starts with the teacher.

-Timothy expresses amazement at the relatively short time teachers in Finland spent “preparing” for their classes and more time relaxing.
+Walker expresses amazement at the relatively short time teachers in Finland spent “preparing” for their classes and more time relaxing.
 They were also concerned that he wasn’t relaxing enough!

 In September, over the course of a week, three of my Finnish colleagues told me that they worried I might burn out, because they hadn’t seen me in the teachers’ lounge.
 I admitted to them that I was spending all of those fifteen-minute breaks in my classroom, working hard on different teaching-related tasks.

 “One of my colleagues told me that she needed to spend a few minutes every day in the lounge, slowing down with other teachers,” he writes.
 “She claimed it made her a better teacher.”